 What’s the longest word you know?
 A lengthy German word, or a Welsh name?
 One of those pesky long word combinations for numbers in French?
 Lots of people think “antidisestablishmentarianism” is the longest English word.
-Learning pronunciation can be hard, and when you trip up, it can leave you thinking, “This feels like the longest word in the world!”
-But just you wait until you see what we’ve got in store.
 We went on a hunt for the longest word in the world, and I’m excited to share what we found!
 Be warned, if you suffer from hippopotomonstrosesquippedaliophobia, the fear of long words, you may want to look away now!

-We’re going to get into figuring out the longest word in history in a minute.
+We’ll get into how we figured out the longest word in history in a minute.
 But first, maybe you’d like to know how to pronounce hippopotomonstrosesquippedaliophobia (that’s 36 letters, but who’s counting?).

 Click play to listen, if you dare: